 The Portuguese judiciary has given constant support to the autonomy of arbitral tribunals.
-Judges of the superior courts continue to show an attitude of understanding of the arbitral phenomenon, and their very positive attitude towards arbitration can be seen from their decisions, which demonstrate deep knowledge of national doctrine and jurisprudence, and even foreign scholarship and jurisprudence.
+Judges of the superior courts continue to show that they understand the arbitral phenomenon; their very positive attitude regarding arbitration can be seen in most analysed decisions, which demonstrate deep knowledge of national doctrine and jurisprudence, and even of foreign scholarship and jurisprudence.

-The main matters addressed by Portuguese state courts are jurisdiction issues.
+The main matters addressed by the state courts are jurisdictional issues.

-In two 2015 decisions, the superior courts dealt with complex issues related to the extension of an arbitration agreement in multiple contracts.
-The analysis was thorough and exhaustive in both cases, concluding that there was no consent of the third party to the arbitral agreement that could sustain the jurisdiction of the arbitral tribunal.
+In two 2015 decisions, the Portuguese superior courts dealt with complex issues related to the extension of arbitration agreements in multiple contracts.
+The analysis of these cases was thorough and exhaustive, in both cases concluding that there was no consent of the third party to the arbitral agreement that could sustain the jurisdiction of the arbitral tribunal.

-Several judgments addressed the Kompetenz-Kompetenz principle, and in every one of them the ruling was made according to Portuguese law, which follows international standards: when one of the parties argues an arbitration agreement, the national court immediately dismisses the case.
-The only exception is when the arbitration agreement is clearly invalid, which did not occur in any of these cases.
+Several judgments addressed the Kompetenz-Kompetenz principle.
+In every one, the ruling went according to Portuguese law, which follows international standards: when one party argues an arbitration agreement, the national court immediately dismisses the case.
+The only exception is the clear invalidity of an arbitration agreement, which did not occur in any of the cases judged.

 Finally, there were some cases seeking the setting aside of an arbitral award.
-In these cases, the grounds for setting aside were several, including non-compliance with the award deadline, a lack of reasoning and a missing signature of one of the arbitrators.
+In these cases, the grounds for setting aside were several, including non-compliance with an award deadline, a lack of reasoning and a missing signature of one of the arbitrators.
 In all these cases, the national courts consistently applied the Arbitration Act, sustaining the validity of the awards and, in one case, referring the case to the arbitral tribunal to correct the error.